lorentzj/fonts/README.md

 # StellQ

-A set of bitmap ASCII fonts (1 so far) and a very simple font previewer.
+A collection of bitmap ASCII fonts (1 so far) and a very simple font previewer.

 The previewer uses `OpenGL 3.3`, `GLEW`, `SDL2`, and `SDL_Image`.
 The Makefile is tested on Ubuntu 20.04.